AltAnalyze/cellHarmony-Align/README.md

 optional arguments:
   -h, --help            show this help message and exit -g GENES, --genes GENES
-                        an ICGS file with the genes to use -s GENOME, --genome GENOME
+                        a tab-delimited text file with genes in the first column.
+Also compatible with ICGS heatmap results.
-                        genome aligned to
+  -s GENOME, --genome GENOME
-  -k NUM_NEIGHBORS, --num_neighbors NUM_NEIGHBORS
+                        genome aligned to (optional) -k NUM_NEIGHBORS, --num_neighbors NUM_NEIGHBORS
                         number of nearest neighbors to use in clustering,
                         default: 10